b-n/demystifying-unicode/pages/02-unicode.md

 <v-clicks>

-- Unicode standard is a dictionary of codepoints and their character descriptions
+- Unicode is a standard.
+It defeines a dictionary of `codepoints` to their character descriptions
+- UTF-8 is an Encoding - defined by the Unicode Standard.
-- UTF-8 is an Encoding.
-Encodings help humans interpret bytes as painted glyphs
+- Encodings help humans interpret bytes as painted glyphs
+- UTF-8 is by far the most common standard due to it's memory efficiency (e.g. variable space)

 </v-clicks>